Microsoft-Web/WebCampTrainingKit/Presentation/ASPNET5-Preview/TagHelpers/README.md

 	_Showing Tag Helpers in the Layout_

-1. In Internet Explorer, look at the HTML output of the CSS files.
+1. In Microsoft Edge, look at the HTML output of the CSS files.

 	![Showing head helpers HTML output](images/head-helpers-html-output.png?raw=true "Showing head helpers html output")